With record resignation rates in the UK, chances are your interviewing skills could use a brush-up.

 1. How did you hear about this position?

 “How did you hear about this position?” is typically one of the first questions interviewers ask.

-If you were referred by a current employee of the company, this is the time to tell the interviewer.
+If a current employee of the company referred you, this is the time to tell the interviewer.
 Mentioning a mutual connection can help establish a rapport with the interviewer and tells them that someone they work with already has confidence in your abilities.

 If you found the position through a recruiter or your own research, be sure to explain what drew you to apply in the first place.
 Were you attracted to the office culture?
 Are you passionate about the products or the mission of the company?
 Be specific about why you think you’d be a good fit.

 “I heard about the open position from my friend Jonathan, who works at ABC Corp in the marketing team.
 I’ve actually admired the work being done by ABC Corp for a while now, and thought the office manager role would be a great fit for me.”

 2. What’s your ideal work environment?

 Interviewers frequently ask this question to determine whether you’d be a good fit for the company’s office and management style.

 While there’s no one right answer here, the best approach is to say your ideal work environment is similar to the one at the organisation you’re interviewing with.
 If you’re not sure what type of environment that is, look at the company’s official social media to get a better idea of how they portray themselves.